A gift in your will to Birmingham

 We would always advise using a solicitor to write or update your will.

 You can download our suggested wording for a legacy, which you may find useful to share with your solicitor.
-If you would like your gift to benefit a more specific area we recommend that you contact our Legacy and Endowment Manager, Thomas Kay, on +44 (0)121 414 9161 or at firstname.lastname@example.org, who would be delighted to help you make a difference that means most to you.
+If you would like your gift to benefit a more specific area we recommend that you contact our Legacy and Endowment Manager, Thomas Kay, or call +44 (0)121 414 9161, who would be delighted to help you make a difference that means most to you.

 What kind of gift can I leave?